Space Shuttle Endeavour Exhibition

-Endeavour: The California Story is an introduction to the space shuttle orbiter Endeavour.
+Endeavour Together: Parts and People is an introduction to the space shuttle orbiter Endeavour.
 The exhibit celebrates Endeavour’s many scientific achievements and its strong connection to California, where all the orbiters were built.
-The California Story includes images of Endeavour under construction locally in Palmdale and Downey, as well as artifacts that flew into space aboard Endeavour.
+It includes images of Endeavour under construction locally in Palmdale and Downey, as well as artifacts that flew into space aboard Endeavour.
 Featured artifacts include Endeavour's toilet and galley, and the tires from STS-134, Endeavour's final mission, which guests will be able to touch.
 American Astronaut Garrett Reisman, a California resident, flew on Endeavour mission STS-123 to the International Space Station (ISS), and this exhibition features personal effects from his trips into space.
 The furnishings and equipment from the Rocketdyne Operations Support Center (ROSC) are also on display along with audiovisual sequences from actual launches.
 The ROSC was the mission control room that monitored the first 8.5 minutes of every shuttle launch from nearby Canoga Park, California.
 Its display gives guests a behind-the-scenes view of the science, engineering and excitement of the first critical minutes in a shuttle launch.

 Dramatic video programs, such as one of the shuttle assembly, rollout and launch convey the emotion and power of Endeavour.
 For an even greater thrill, guests can purchase a ticket for a Pulseworks simulator ride and experience Endeavour missions from an astronaut’s point of view.